Kailan Ka Magiging Akin: Critical response

 Epoy Deyto, writing for Asian Movie Pulse, gave a positive retrospective review, praising Mia Concio's writing efforts to create an emotional impact through its dramatic sequences, acting performances of the cast, Ike Jarlego's editing where he successfully did the intent of "bombarding the audience with relentless dramatic peaks", and Chito Roño's direction.

 Goldwin Reviews rated the film four out of five stars, with praise towards the screenplay, direction, intense scenes involving the characters, cinematography, and the cast's acting performances, particularly de Belen and Villarroel's strong acting skills and Velez's performance as a villainess was deemed "effortless".

-Jim Paranal, writing for Film Police Reviews, gave praise to the direction by Roño, which proved that he can direct scenes that contain suspense as well as tonal shifts during the story despite being originated from a radio drama, acting performances of the cast, particularly Lady Lee's great acting as little Mariel, Charo Santos-Concio's portrayal of a cold-mannered character, and Vivian Velez's role as Adul, which he described as an "extension" to her character Catherine Posadas in the 1990 film Kasalanan Bang Sambahin Ka?, the intense confrontations, and the technical aspects.
+Jim Paranal, writing for Film Police Reviews, gave praise to Roño's directional efforts, which proved that he can direct scenes that contain suspense as well as tonal shifts during the story despite being originated from a radio drama, acting performances of the cast, particularly Lady Lee's great acting as little Mariel, Charo Santos-Concio's portrayal of a cold-mannered character, and Vivian Velez's role as Adul, which he described as an "extension" to her character Catherine Posadas in the 1990 film Kasalanan Bang Sambahin Ka?, the intense confrontations, and the technical aspects.